List of Father Ted characters: Father Ted Crilly

 Father Ted Crilly, played by Dermot Morgan, is a morally dubious Roman Catholic priest exiled to Craggy Island under suspicion of stealing money intended to fund a child's pilgrimage to Lourdes and using it, instead, to pay for his own trip to Las Vegas.
 He is later transferred to a comfortable Dublin parish, only to soon be sent straight back to Craggy Island after a church accountant discovers irregularities in his church expenses claims.

 Father Dougal McGuire

 Father Dougal McGuire, played by Ardal O'Hanlon, is a childlike, simple-minded Catholic priest exiled as punishment for "the Blackrock incident".
-It is unclear how he entered the priesthood.
+It is unclear how he entered the priesthood, or indeed why he is a priest as he seems to have no religious beliefs whatsoever.
 (Ted asks him, "Dougal, how did you get into the church?
 Was it, like, collect 12 crisp packets and become a priest?").
 In episode 6 of series 1, we find out that Dougal lost his two parents and his uncle while giving the last rites.